yanpearson/DevConfig/README.md

 brew install reattach-to-user-namespace
 ```

-## Error when commiting from the command line on OS X
+## Error when commiting from the command line on mac os x

 [see this topic](https://github.com/VundleVim/Vundle.vim/issues/167)